START WITH BOOK 1

 interested in partnering with us?

 We’re building the next generation of children’s IP.
-If your an investor, studio or licensing partner who see what this could become, we’d like to talk!
+If you’re an investor, studio or licensing partner who see what this could become, we’d like to talk!

 Join the crew and receive the first chapter of Rise of the Explorers FREE plus space facts from Oppy, emotional colour reports from Blorp, and exclusive sneak peeks at what's coming next in the Marsus Universe.